 The best method to identify tax issues is to first get a good understanding of the client's facts.
 Then combine your understanding of the facts with your knowledge of the tax law.
 For an expert in this particular area, the issues will be immediately evident.
 For a novice, the initial response to a set of facts may take the form of a series of general questions: (1) Is this item of expense deductible?
 (2) Is that item of income taxable?
 (3) In what year should the expense be deducted?
 (4) In what year should the item of income be taxed? etc. After you identify these types of general issues, your research will enable you to identify the more specific issues that ultimately determine the tax ramifications of the transaction being researched.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate given her a basic understanding of the facts and has identified the basic research question.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate

-Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with of research tools available to help a tax researcher locate relevant authority and identify which type may be especially useful for Lindy.
+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with ambiguous statutes.